skypjack/entt/docs/md/process.md

 * `void init();`

   This is invoked when the process joins the running queue of a scheduler.
-It happens usually as soon as the process is attached to the scheduler if it's a top level one, otherwise when it replaces its parent if it's a _continuation_.
+It happens usually as soon as the process is attached to the scheduler if it is a top level one, otherwise when it replaces its parent if it is a _continuation_.

 * `void succeeded();`